Density meter: Ultrasonic

 Ultrasonic density meters work on various principles to calculate the density.
 One of the methods is the transit-time principle (also known as the time of flight principle).
 With this technique, a sensor is typically installed in the pipe, which has an ultrasonic transmitter and an ultrasonic receiver in one construction.
 The ultrasonic density meter calculates the sonic velocity by using the known distance between the transmitter and receiver and the measured transit time.
 The measuring instrument can now calculate the density, as it is dependent on the sound velocity.

 Another method that is utilized in ultrasonic meters is the envelope energy average method.
 This method is based on not only the amplitude of the signal but also the shape of the signal.
 These packets of information are called envelopes.

 Doppler ultrasonic meters measure the suspension flow where the concentration of solids in the slurry is above 100ppm and the particles that are suspended are larger than 100 microns in diameter.
 However, the Doppler method only works on concentrations of less than 10% solids.

+Oscillating U-tube

+The oscillating U-tube is a technique used to determine the density of liquids and gases.
+It is based on measuring the frequency shift of an oscillator caused by the change in mass introduced by the sample.
+This measurement principle is based on a mass-spring-damper model.
+When the sample is filled into the hollow U-tube, its mass influences the oscillator’s eigenfrequency.
+Through electronic excitation (e.g., electromagnetic or piezoelectric), the U-tube is excited into undamped oscillation at its resonance frequency.
+Optical readout of the oscillation frequency allows precise determination of the frequency change induced by the sample.
+Using the well-defined volume of the U-tube, the sample’s density can be determined with high accuracy.